-- Region-specific support to Indiana CoderDojo sites
+Region-specific support to Indiana CoderDojo sites

 Streamlined verification for listings on the CoderDojo.com website

-- Assistance with volunteer and student recruitment
+Assistance with volunteer and student recruitment

 Access to the CoderDojo Indiana Fund to support:

-- Purchase of technology to allow low-income students to attend Dojos
+Purchase of technology to allow low-income students to attend Dojos

-- Ability to receive charitable donations to support Dojos
+Ability to receive charitable donations to support Dojos

 Advisory Board of Directors consisting of community and business leaders and Dojo Champions to shape the growth of the movement in Indiana

-WHAT IS CODERDOJO?
+WHAT IS A CODERDOJO, Anyway?

-CoderDojo is a global movement of free, volunteer-led, community-based coding clubs for students ages 7 to 17.
-At a Dojo, kids learn how to code, develop websites, apps, programs, games and explore technology in an informal and creative environment.
+A CoderDojo is a free, volunteer-led, community-based coding clubs for students ages 7 to 17.
+All students are welcome regardless of their previous experience with computer programming.
+At a Dojo, kids learn how to code, develop websites, apps, programs, games and explore technology in a safe, social, and creative environment.

 Around the world, there are more than one thousand CoderDojo sites supported by the CoderDojo Foundation in Dublin, Ireland.
 The international CoderDojo movement focuses on promoting community, peer learning, youth mentoring, and self-led learning.